esdrasbeleza/greyscalr/README.md

 This is a dummy project written in Scala.
 Its main use is to study Scala and some related Stuff, like Play and Akka.
 I'm using MongoDB to store data.

-It's a Play application that will run a webservice that receives a image via POST and converts it to a greyscale image.
-After that the image is uploaded to Amazon S3 and our webservice provides an URL to download.
+Greyscalr is a Play application that will run a web service that receives an image via POST and converts it to a greyscale image.
+After that the image is uploaded  to Amazon S3 and our web service will provide an URL to download the greyscaled image.

 ## Uploading an image using POST

-To upload an image, you must use a POST method with an attached image to `/convert`.
-The web service will return this answer like this:
+To upload an image, you must use a POST method with the image attached to `/convert`.
+The web service will return an answer like this:

 ```json
 {